wirdes/binaryTreeAndSearchTree/README.md

 # 1. Binary Tree Data Structure
 A tree structure with a maximum of two Child nodes on each node is called a Binary tree data structure.
 This adding data to the tree is done in two ways:
-- Adding from the right
+- Adding from the right.
 - Adding from the left.

 These two methods of addition both is following the rule.